MCPI-Revival/minecraft-pi-reborn/docs/modding/GHIDRA.md

 * If this function is virtual, you can find the equivalent VTable inside MCPI because MCPE and MCPI VTable indices are almost always the same.

 > [!NOTE]
-> Because of inlining, sometimes an MCPE function may not exist inside MCPI and vice versa.
+> Because of inlining, an MCPE function may not exist inside MCPI and vice versa.
 > For instance, `CompoundTag::getCompound` is inlined in MCPI.